 Life coaches come from a wide variety of backgrounds.
 Although there are organizations like the International Coaching Federation that strive to organize and raise the standards for coaches worldwide, there is no specific credential you need to be a life coach.
 This has pros and cons.
 The primary con, of course, is that anyone can say they are a life coach, without having the knowledge and expertise needed to work successfully with clients.
 The pro, however, is that people who do have this knowledge and expertise, derived from a variety of sources rather than specific, more formal training, aren't forced to dedicate time and money to attend an accredited program.
-For example, I was trained as a therapist, and therefore have the skills needed to work with clients in a coaching capacity.
 The best way to ensure that you have success with a life coach is not to assume that a credential guarantees a particular result, but rather to spend time looking for someone that suits your personality and working style.

 What is the difference between a life coach and a therapist?

 The primary difference between a life coach and a therapist is that therapists have received specific training in psychology and mental health counseling, and have had years of supervised, clinical experience.
 Although life coaches can be a great resource and help you overcome emotional difficulties, if your mental health is a primary concern, you will be better served by seeking out a qualified mental health professional.
 Therapy is also covered under most health insurance plans, so it's a great place to start if you are looking for a low-cost option to feel better.
 I have been in therapy for years and highly recommend it to clients and friends alike.
 However, working outside of the therapeutic model, I'm able to offer a more flexible, individualized approach that I believe helps my clients more quickly see change across multiple areas of their lives.